gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The joining node MUST NOT process an incoming response message, if signed by a group member whose public key is not associated to the role "Responder".

 If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{sec-group-rekeying-process}}).
-As a consequence, the joining node is not able to access secure communication in the group occurred prior its joining.
+As a consequence, the joining node is not able to access secure communication in the OSCORE group occurred prior its joining.

 ## ACE Groupcomm Policy for Group OSCORE Pairwise Mode Support ## {#ssec-pairwise-mode-policy}